 | 12:12 | 45.00° | 100.0% | 1.414 |

-For more detailed conversion tables, consult resources like Omni Calculator’s Roof Pitch Tool or the Inch Calculator’s comprehensive guide.
+For more detailed conversion tables, consult resources like Omni Calculator’s Roof Pitch Tool or the Inch Calculator’s guide.

 Roofs are classified into categories based on their pitch, each with distinct characteristics, advantages, and appropriate applications.
 Choosing the right pitch category is as important as choosing the right architectural roofing system for your building’s needs.

-Despite the name, “flat” roofs aren’t truly flat—they require a minimum slope of at least ¼:12 to prevent water pooling.
+Despite the name, “flat” roofs aren’t truly flat.
+They require a minimum slope of at least ¼:12 to prevent water pooling.
 These roofs are popular in modern architectural designs and can accommodate rooftop gardens, solar panels, and HVAC equipment.

 Low-slope roofs present unique challenges for drainage and require careful material selection.
 According to OSHA regulations, roofs below 4:12 are considered low-slope and may require different safety protocols during construction.